 - Deleted - the token has been deleted by the merchant

-You can test this using the API on GET: /status
+Using our Toucan test values, you can test this using the API on GET: /status